Early detection of skin cancer

 If the melanoma is found at an early stage, the whole melanoma is removed during the excisional biopsy.

-Once melanoma has been confirmed by excisional biopsy, a second procedure called wide local excision is often undertaken to remove a wider area of surrounding skin.
+If melanoma is confirmed, a second procedure called wide local excision is often undertaken to remove a wider area of surrounding skin.
 This is done to make sure all the melanoma cells have been removed.

 Further investigations and treatment depend on the type of melanoma, how far it has spread, and the person’s general health and age.
 Treatment plans are made for each individual after discussion with their doctor and/or a melanoma specialist.

-A few people with advanced melanoma may be offered further surgery, radiotherapy, chemotherapy and immunotherapy.
+A few people with advanced melanoma may be offered further surgery, radiotherapy, chemotherapy or immunotherapy.

 - What support is available for people diagnosed with melanoma?